1. Admission to WCJC:

 2. Texas Success Initiative (TSI):

-Must have all components of Texas Success Initiative satisfied before application.
-If you are unsure if you are TSI satisfied contact WCJC registrar's office.
+a.
+Students must have satisfied all components of Texas Success Initiative (TSI) before application.
+If you are unsure if you are TSI satisfied, contact the Office of Admissions and Registration.

 3. Application to Radiologic Technology Program: